HUMAN ASSET MANAGEMENT STRATEGY AND THE CONTINUOUS IMPROVEMENT LOOP

 Robust, Dynamic Job Descriptions

-For a job description to be robust and dynamic, it must be reflected in a current organization chart which will define its role and define accountability.
-The organization chart should reflect the strategic goals and business initiatives, so therefore, driven by current business strategy.
+For a job description to be robust and dynamic, it must be reflected in a current organizational chart that will define its role and accountability.
+The organization chart should reflect the strategic goals and business initiatives driven by the current business strategy.

 Job descriptions should be used for the following processes: